 Queued: Each outgoing message is initially in the Queued state, which means that Telerivet hasn't yet attempted to send the message.
 Queued messages are displayed with light gray text.

 Sent: Telerivet has sent the message to the network, and the network accepted it without an error.
-If delivery reports are enabled for your phone number, the Sent status indicates that Telerivet has not yet received a delivery report for that message.
+If delivery reports are enabled for your route, the Sent status indicates that Telerivet has not yet received a delivery report for that message.
 However, even when delivery reports are enabled, some mobile networks don't send delivery reports, so most "Sent" messages have likely been delivered.
 Sent messages are displayed with normal text formatting.

 Retrying: This message initially failed to send, but Telerivet has re-queued the message and will automatically attempt to retry sending the message later.
 Retrying messages are displayed with light gray text on a light orange background.

 Delivered: Telerivet has sent the message and also received a delivery report saying the message was delivered to the recipient mobile phone.
 Delivered messages are displayed with a check mark on the right-hand side.
 Occasionally, some mobile networks or SMS providers may send Telerivet a delivery report indicating that a message was delivered even if the message was not actually delivered.